BobLd/PdfPigSvmRegionClassifier/README.md

 # PdfPig SVM Region Classifier
-Proof of concept of a simple SVM Region Classifier using [PdfPig](https://github.com/UglyToad/PdfPig) and [Accord.Net](https://github.com/accord-net/framework/).
+Proof of concept of a simple Support Vector Machine Region Classifier using [PdfPig](https://github.com/UglyToad/PdfPig) and [Accord.Net](https://github.com/accord-net/framework/).
 The model was trained on a subset of the [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet#getting-data) dataset.
 See their license [here](https://cdla.io/permissive-1-0/).

-The objective is to classify each text block in a pdf document page as either title, text, list, table and image.
+The objective is to classify each text block using machine learning in a pdf document page as either _title_, _text_, _list_, _table_ and _image_.

 The annotions from the dataset (see sample [here](https://github.com/ibm-aur-nlp/PubLayNet/blob/master/examples/samples.json)) were converted to the [PageXml](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
 Images from the dataset were not used.
 We leverage the pdf document features directly instead.